AdobeDocs/commerce-merchant-services.en/help/payment-services/payouts.md

 ## Payouts data visualization view

 The Payouts data visualization view is available in the Payment Services Home.
-It is a visual representation of some of the data in the detailed tabular [Payouts report view](#payouts-report-view).
+It is a visual representation of the aggregated amounts per day from the detailed tabular [Payouts report view](#payouts-report-view).

 On the _Admin_ sidebar, go to **[!UICONTROL Sales]** > **[!UICONTROL Payment Services]** to see the data visualization chart of credits vs. debits and the moving averages over time.